chandramohanV/assignment-dependency-network-api/assignment.md

 - Write unit tests for your code.
 - Make it possible to define **multiple** dependency networks: one per aircraft type (eg. Boeing 777, Boeing 737, Airbus A380).
+- Store the dependency networks in a database.

 ## Deliverables